joao3101/healthcare-booking-system/assumptions_and_simplifications.md

 This was initially a solution that made sense for me, but after some time, I was thinking twice on it.
 This is something that when working with Go, it's one of the firsts things I do, but in Java I was not sure how to do it the best.
 After some time, I discovered the @Mapping annotation from MapStruct, which is a great tool for this purpose.
 I will be using it in the future.

+6. Use H2 database for development and testing, and PostgreSQL for production.